selenon/Local-Web-Researcher/README.md

     "stop": ["User:", "\n\n"]
 ```

-And then change where it says replace with your Ollama model name, to the name of the model you have setup in Ollama to use with the program.
+Then change to the left of where it says replace with your Ollama model name, the "model_name" function, to the name of the model you have setup in Ollama to use with the program.

 ## Usage